MorphometricsGroup/EasyDCP/docs/2_EasyDCP_Analysis.md

 Control EasyDCP_Analysis via API using python script in your python 3.7 environment as described in [Installation](Installation.md).

-<u>We have provided `analysis.py` in `/example/` as a starter script to control EasyDCP.
-Most users should be able to run `analysis.py` with very little modification.</u> To do: Complete [API documentation](api.md) for details on controlling EasyDCP via python.
+We have provided `analysis.py` in `/example/` as a starter script to control EasyDCP. **Most users should be able to run `analysis.py` with very little modification.** To do: Complete [API documentation](api.md) for details on controlling EasyDCP via python.

 ### Key functions: